 The Cooler Company has over 23 years experience installing, repairing, maintaining, and replacing heat Pumps in Metro Denver and Colorado.

-$50 Off Heat Pump Service call
+$50 Off Heat Pump Service call with any repair

 There are many types of heating systems on the market, but few people think of heat pumps as an option.
 However, heat pumps are one of the most efficient systems available, especially since they allow you to maintain a cool temperature in the summer as well as stay warm in the winter.

 If you’d like to learn more about how a heat pump can revolutionize your home comfort system, contact the Cooler Company today.
 Our Colorado area heat pump technicians will help you learn more about how a heat pump works and whether this unique technology can be effective in your home.
 If you do choose a heat pump for your home comfort needs, we provide a full range of installation, maintenance, and repair services for.
 So whether you’re looking for a company to put your new heat pump in place or you’re looking to have your existing system serviced, we have the experience and knowledge to get the job done right and as quickly as possible.

 If you are thinking about getting a new heat pump, you should consider getting an ENERGY STAR qualified model.
 They have both a higher SEER rating and HSPF rating than standard new models, and they are an average of 9 percent more efficient.
 And an ENERGY STAR rated heat pump could be 20 percent more energy efficient than your old heat pump!
 That will save you a lot of energy, which is a difference you will see on your monthly bills!